up-to-you/dev_notes/collections/JDK_COLLECTIONS.md

 Access and addition time is `O(1)`. `Hashcode` should distribute elements smoothly in buckets for better performance. `HashCode` is used to determine bucket and `equals` to distinguish elements in a bucket (elements in a bucket are stored  in `Linked List`).

 ### TreeMap
 As a `TreeSet` all operations time complexity is `log(n)`.
-Keys are stored in a `NATURAL ORDER` by default or via Comparator for custom order.
+Keys are stored in a `NATURAL ORDER` by default or in a custom order via custom Comparator.